Review Management Best Practices

 3. Genuinely learn from your mistakes

 This is an extension of point 2.
-Criticism can be the chance to learn more about your audience and craft a better message / better service / better restaurant/hotel/business in the future.
+Criticism can be the chance to learn more about your audience and craft a better message / better service in the future.
+Be transparent about your efforts so that reviewers know that their feedback is followed up.

 4. Treat your Google first page as your business card

 - Company website